Scenarios for remote actions

 - On-demand data

-In addition, the Nexthink Act module exposes an API to programmatically launch remote actions, extending their availability to third-party products, such as self-service portals or ticketing systems.
+In addition, the Nexthink Act product exposes an API to programmatically launch remote actions, extending their availability to third-party products, such as self-service portals or ticketing systems.

 In the assisted service scenario, the goal is to help support teams provide assistance to end-users.